 Time off for medical appointments and tests

-• If not possible and appointments have to be scheduled during work time, the scheduling should be as close as possible to the beginning/end of the morning/afternoon in order to minimize the impact to the department.
+• If not possible and appointments have to be scheduled during work time, the scheduling should be as close as possible to the beginning/end of the morning/afternoon to minimize the impact to the department.
 (Please refer to your department’s protocol/guidelines on time off for appointments).

-• Time taken during the work day for appointments or treatment is normally expected to be made up.
-Canadian Union of Public Employees (CUPE) Local 793 employees - please follow the union contract agreement.
+• Time taken during the workday for appointments or treatment is normally expected to be made up.
+Canadian Union of Public Employees (CUPE) Local 793 employees, please follow the union contract agreement.

-In some circumstances however, these appointments may be recorded as either sick leave or as work time.
+In some circumstances, however, these appointments may be recorded as either sick leave or as work time.

 When sick leave may be applicable for a medical test/procedure:

 • If you have a scheduled appointment for a procedure that requires preparation and/or the day off, medical should be provided by way of a doctor's note, or the completion of the Sick Leave/Return to Work Form (PDF) to support the time needed for the medical test to the Disability Management Team.
-It will be reviewed and verified by Occupational Health to determine if time should be recorded as sick leave.
+It will be reviewed and verified by Occupational Health to determine if the time should be recorded as sick leave.

 • A medical appointment that relates to the illness during the ramp-up period of a return to work plan after extended sick leave or LTD (i.e. physiotherapy).

-• If necessary, ramp-up hours can be worked around the appointment; if that is not possible however, the whole day is recorded as a sick day.
+• If necessary, ramp-up hours can be worked around the appointment; if that is not possible, however, the whole day is recorded as a sick day.

 Sick leave during layoff periods (CUPE only)

-Sick leave and LTD are not payable during layoff although the qualifying period for LTD can be met during a layoff period.
+Sick leave and LTD are not payable during layoff, although the qualifying period for LTD can be met during a layoff period.
 Sick leave benefits do not accrue during periods of layoff.

-The Disability Management Team must be contacted in situations when the employee is ill prior, during or recalled from a period of layoff.
+The Disability Management Team must be contacted in situations when the employee is ill prior, during, or recalled from a period of layoff.

 Examples:

-• If an employee is laid off but due to work demands or seniority is recalled sick leave would normally apply.
+• If an employee is laid off but due to work demands or seniority is recalled, sick leave would normally apply.

 • If an employee becomes ill while on layoff, sick leave is not payable.
 If the employee continues to be ill at the permanent recall date, any remaining sick leave is payable at that time.